 The increase in interest payable on borrowings is largely due to the fact that the Council has £74.00 million of LOBO borrowing which has now gone past its initial fixed interest period and is subject to the potential to be called by the lender at specific intervals.
 If a loan were called, the Council would be exposed to a potential change in interest rate.
-The Council also took out £32.03 million of short term borrowing in 2020-21 which will mature within one year.
-Given the current low interest rate environment and market forecasts for the next two to three years, it is considered that there is no risk of those LOBO loans with call dates within the next 12 months being called.
-All LOBO loans have therefore been classified as long term.
+The Council also took out £32.03 million of short term borrowing in 2020-21which will mature within 1 year.